CSE Software Development Standards

 The lists will already be setup for you in the scrum board in the PMTool.
 The name of each list and order that they should appear on your scrum board will match those in the image below:

 ‡ (Planned) User stories should have a full set of acceptance tests and task cards should have convincing task tests before they are added to the Planned list.
-At the start of each sprint, all of the user stories and tasks which the team intends to complete in the current sprint should be moved into Planned.
-Cards should have the current sprint tag added to them when they are moved into the Planned list.
+At the start of each sprint, all of the cards which the team intends to complete in the current sprint that are in the Backlog should be moved into the Planned list.
+Cards must include the current sprint tag added to them when they are added to the Planned list.
 Cards should NEVER be moved from Planned to Backlog in the middle of a sprint.

-¤ (Complete) Cards are moved to Complete only after running and passing all of the card's acceptance tests or task tests.
-Moving a card to Complete is usually the last time a teammember moves the card.
+¤ (Complete) Cards are moved to the Complete list only after running and passing all of the card's acceptance tests or task tests.
+If a bug is found involving a card in the Complete list, the card should be moved back to the In Progress list, gain test(s) which will pass only after the bug is fixed, and have developers use the existing branches for debugging work.

-§ (Closed) Typically only the PM will move user stories and tasks from the Completed list to Closed.
+§ (Closed) Typically only the PM will move cards from the Completed list to the Closed list.
 In very special circumstances, the PM may request that the team do this just prior to the end of a sprint.
+If a bug is found involving a card in the Closed list, the card should be moved back to the In Progress list, gain test(s) which will pass only after the bug is fixed, and have developers use the existing branches for debugging work.

 Github